Alejogb1/job-board/blog-data/how-do-i-generate-a-confusion-matrix-for-a-binary-classification-problem.md

 id: "how-do-i-generate-a-confusion-matrix-for-a-binary-classification-problem"
 ---

-Alright, let's tackle this one.
+, let's tackle this one.
 I've been down this road countless times, often debugging classification models where things just weren't adding up, and the confusion matrix was the tool that illuminated the path.
 So, you want to understand how to generate one for a binary classification scenario?
 I can definitely help with that.

 Essentially, a confusion matrix is a specific table layout that allows us to visualize the performance of a classification model.
 It breaks down the predictions and compares them against the actual true values.
 For a binary classification problem, where we have two classes, typically labeled 'positive' and 'negative' (or similar), the confusion matrix is a 2x2 table, with the columns representing the predicted labels and the rows representing the actual labels.
 It’s a fundamental diagnostic tool.

 Let’s look at the possible outcomes:

-*   **True Positive (TP):** The model predicted positive, and the actual value was positive.
+- **True Positive (TP):** The model predicted positive, and the actual value was positive.
 We got it right.
-*   **True Negative (TN):** The model predicted negative, and the actual value was negative.
+- **True Negative (TN):** The model predicted negative, and the actual value was negative.
 Another correct prediction.
-*   **False Positive (FP):** The model predicted positive, but the actual value was negative.
+- **False Positive (FP):** The model predicted positive, but the actual value was negative.
 This is a type I error, often called a ‘false alarm’.
-*   **False Negative (FN):** The model predicted negative, but the actual value was positive.
+- **False Negative (FN):** The model predicted negative, but the actual value was positive.
 This is a type II error, often referred to as a ‘miss’.

 So, how do we generate this?
 The process is pretty straightforward.
 We need to compare the model’s predictions with the true labels for each instance.
 I’ve used multiple libraries over the years, and they all have their nuances, but the core logic remains the same.
 I'll demonstrate a few methods using Python, focusing on common libraries I frequently employed.
 Let's dive into the code.